Understand the root-cause of your problem, and begin your personalized treatment today.

 If you have had a history of high uric acid, or someone in your close family has suffered from uric acid in the past, follow the recommended diet routines described above, and do not delay if you start experiencing pain.

 Ayurveda is very effective treatment against uric acid, as well as diseases caused by excess presence of uric acid in the body.
-If you have been looking for natural ways on how to control uric acid, it is highly recommended to approach an ayurveda doctor for comprehensive and holistic natural remedies and treatment.
+If you have been looking for natural ways on how to control uric acid, it is highly recommended to approach an ayurveda doctor for comprehensive and holistic home remedies for uric acid.

 Subscribe to the monthly Jiva Newsletter and get regular updates on Dr Chauhan's latest health videos, health & wellness tips, blogs and lots more.